fylgja/site/src/components/menu.md

 preview: "menu.png"
 ---

-The menu component makes it easy to build many common navigation patterns.
-Like a navbar or menu in a dropdown.
+The menu component makes it easy to build common navigation patterns, like a navbar or menu in a dropdown.

 ## Installation